russellbits/Writing/Fiction/03.Short Stories/08.scalpel-and-memory/story.md

 "Yeah."

-Jacob keeps looking at the numbers flying by, the rat!---the rat's mind---digitized!
+Jacob keeps looking at the numbers flying by, the rat!—the rat's mind—digitized!
 There were rifts forming in reality around him, a chrysalis breaking open around his own mind as a completely new world began form around him.

 He looks up at Reid, who is pleased with himself, "Jesus Christ, Reid."